DiamondLightSource/rockingester/README.rst

 Uses first 4 letters of each subdirectory as "barcode".

-If barcode is NOT in the plates mined from the formulatrix, then moves subdirectory to SubwellImages_nobarcode.
+If barcode is NOT in the plates mined from the formulatrix, then it is ignored.

 Otherrwise, if name of plate is a valid visit name, and the visit directory exists, then copies the images to the visit directory and inserts them into the database.